 Parameter name Description Cisco TMSXE Default Note EWSFastSearchTimeoutInSeconds Specifies the amount of time that searches made using Exchange Web Services continue before they time out.
 If the search takes more than the time indicated by the policy value, the search stops and an error is returned.
 300 Each Cisco TMSXE call has a default time out of 180 second.
 300 is granted since each call could be phased out.

-Parameter name Description Cisco TMSXE Default Note EWSFindCountLimit The maximum result size of FindItem or FindFolder calls that can exist in memory on the Client Access server at the same time for this user in this current process.
+EWSFindCountLimit The maximum result size of FindItem or FindFolder calls that can exist in memory on the Cli- ent Access server at the same time for this user in this current process.
 If an attempt is made to find more items or folders than your policy limit allows, an error is returned.
-6000 This parameter governs the maximum number of entries for all requests combined at a given time.
+6000 This parameter governs the max- imum number of entries for all requests combined at a given time.
 Cisco TMSXE only requests for 200 entries to be returned.
 However, the limit isn't strictly enforced if the call is made within the context of an indexed page view.
 Specifically, in this scenario, the search results are truncated to include the number of items and folders that fit within the policy limit.
-You can then continue paging into your results set using additional FindItem or FindFolder calls.
-EWSMaxConcurrency How many concurrent connections an Exchange Web Services user can have against an Exchange server at one time.
-A connection is held from the moment a request is received until a response is sent in its entirety to the requestor. \$null Due to the nature of EWS notification, you can't measure the number of concurrent requests. \$null value is required to indicate that no throttling is necessary for this criteria.
-If users attempt to make more concurrent requests than their policy allows, the new connection attempt fails.
+You can then continue paging into your res- ults set using additional FindItem or FindFolder calls.

+Parameter name Description Cisco TMSXE Note Default EWSMaxConcurrency How many concurrent con- nections an Exchange Web Ser- vices user can have against an Exchange server at one time.
+A connection is held from the moment a request is received until a response is sent in its entirety to the requestor.
+If users attempt to make more concurrent requests than their policy allows, the new con- nection attempt fails.
 However, existing connections remain valid.
-The EWSMaxConcurrency parameter has a valid range from 0 through 100 inclusive.

-Parameter name Description Cisco TMSXE Default Note EWSPercentTimeInAD The percentage of a minute that an Exchange Web Services user can spend executing LDAP requests (PercentTimeInAD).
-200 The value is higher than 100 since this counts for all concurrent requests at any given time.
+The EWSMaxConcurrency \$null Due to the nature of EWS noti- fication, you can't measure the number of concurrent requests. \$null value is required to indicate that no throttling is necessary for this criteria. parameter has a valid range from 0 through 100 inclusive.
+EWSPercentTimeInAD The percentage of a minute that an Exchange Web Services user can spend executing LDAP requests (PercentTimeInAD).
 A value of 100 indicates that for every one-minute window, the user can spend 60 seconds of that time consuming the resource in question.
-EWSPercentTimeInMailbox RPC The percentage of a minute that an Exchange Web Services user can spend executing mailbox RPC requests (PercentTimeInMailboxRPC).
+200 The value is higher than 100 since this counts for all con- current requests at any given time.
+EWSPercentTimeInMailbox RPC The percentage of a minute that an Exchange Web Services user can spend executing mail- box RPC requests (Per- centTimeInMailboxRPC).
 300 The value is higher than 100 since it counts for all concurrent requests at any given time.
-EWSPercentTimeInCAS The percentage of a minute that an Exchange Web Services user can spend executing Client Access server code (PercentTimeInCAS).
-500 The value is higher than 100 since this counts for all concurrent requests at any given time.
+EWSPercentTimeInCAS The percentage of a minute that an Exchange Web Services user can spend executing Client Access server code (Per- centTimeInCAS).
+500 The value is higher than 100 since this counts for all con- current requests at any given time.
 EWSMaxSubscriptions The maximum number of active push and pull subscriptions that a user can have on a specific Client Access server at the same time.
-5000 Set to (2 the number of managed rooms).
+5000 Set to (2 the number of man- aged rooms).
 We recommend that you allocate a number that allows for future growth.
-If a user tries to create more subscriptions than the configured maximum, the subscription fails, and an event is logged in Event Viewer.
+If a user tries to create more sub- scriptions than the configured maximum, the subscription fails, and an event is logged in Event Viewer.